Close Menu

 Financial Services

 • Compliance and Anti-Fraud: Financial institutions increasingly use blockchain analytics to enhance compliance efforts, particularly in AML and KYC (Know Your Customer) processes.
-Banks can identify and flag suspicious activities by analyzing transaction patterns, reducing the risk of fraud and money laundering.
+By analyzing transaction patterns, banks can identify and flag suspicious activities, reducing the risk of fraud and money laundering.

 • Risk Management: Hedge funds and other financial entities use blockchain analytics to assess the risk associated with digital assets.
 By understanding transaction histories and network activity, they can make more informed investment decisions.